A virtual asthma care model to reduce unscheduled hospital presentations

 “This Asthma Australia Scholarship gives me the invaluable opportunity to embark on research early in my paediatric respiratory career.
 I hope that through this PhD I can continue to make an ongoing impact in the care and management of childhood asthma.” – Dr Ryan Mackle

-Ryan’s project is trialling a virtual model of care for children living in rural NSW who present to the emergency department for their asthma.
-It hopes to connect children and their families to the right care, regardless of where they live.
+Ryan’s project trialled a multicomponent asthma model of care for children living in rural NSW who present to the emergency department for their asthma.
+It aimed to connect children and their families to the right care, regardless of where they live.

 About the research

-Ryan and the research team will test a virtual model of care in rural hospitals in NSW.
-Children with asthma who go to the emergency department because of their asthma, and have been previously in the last year, will be invited to take part in the study.
+Ryan and the research team evaluated a co-developed, multicomponent asthma model of care in rural hospitals in NSW.
+Children aged 5-12 years old with asthma who go to the emergency department because of their asthma were invited to take part in the study.

 “This funding of research into rural and remote communities is vital to improve equitable access to healthcare for all children with asthma.” – Dr Ryan Mackle

-The researchers hope to show that this model of care improves family’s knowledge of asthma, empowers them to self-manage their asthma, and leads to better adherence to asthma medications.
+The researchers aimed to show that this model of care improves family’s knowledge of asthma, empowered them to self-manage their asthma, and led to better adherence to asthma medications.

 In New South Wales there are more than 10,000 presentations to emergency departments for children with asthma every year.
 Each presentation can create significant stress for the child and families.
 Many presentations can also be prevented through the right education and care of children and families.